 Call the Lab

-While you can bring your specimen to any medical laboratory in BC, please call the lab of your choice immediately after your procedure to confirm they can accept your semen analysis and book appointments (they may send you to a different lab).
+Please call the Lifelabs location of your choice after your procedure to confirm they can accept your semen analysis and book an appointment (they may send you to a different lab).
 When dropping off your sample, you must bring your lab forms with you or they will not accept your sample.

 Collect the Sample

 Collect the semen by masturbation directly into a sealed, sterile specimen container.
 If you lose a portion of the semen, throw the container out and collect your specimen at another time.
 If you’ve misplaced the container, please get another one – ask for a urine analysis container.
 Please do not use any other type of container.